max-dotpy/WAVPlayer/README.md

 # WAVPlayer

 A simple Player that reads every .wav file in the directory /wavFiles, which will be created if missing.
-The Player will store the user data in JSON files in the /userData directory.
+The Player will store the user data in JSON files in the /userData directory, which will be created on the first run.

 In the directory /Resources there are the .png files for the Player's icons, and a sample .wav file for the tests.